ABOUT THE FOURS

 Here, practice is not about pushing upward.
 It’s about settling downward first.

-Grounding is not a phase we move past—it is the foundation we return to in every class.
+Grounding is not a phase we move past—it is the foundation of the work.

 OUR PRACTICE